 We recognize that women in the Upper Quartiles of our data are still underrepresented.
 We would like to see the percentages as a minimum reflect our 70/30 gender split.
 Although, it should be mentioned that we wish to improve this 70/30 split and to encourage and retain more women within our workforce.
 To do this we are focusing on our recruitment and onboarding processes using initiatives and methods of attracting more women to our workforce.
+As well as this, we are focusing on improving our policies to retain more women in our workforce.

 It is also important to consider the effects of the calculation of excluding data for those not on full-pay, as this will impact women more so in relation to family friendly policies, with the maternity leave entitlements being for 12 months, as opposed to those who take paternity leave for a period of 2 weeks.
 Whilst there is the option of shared parental leave, which allows the leave to be shared, the uptake of this remains low.
+However, as of January 2024, our family leave policies have been reviewed and implemented, this includes maternity and shared parental leave being paid at 100% for 26 weeks, and paternity leave being paid at 100% for four weeks, all are based on a qualifying period with the company, therefore we expect to exclude less employees going forward.

 It should also be taken into account the impact salary sacrifice can have on an individual's pay, whether this be for the Gender Pay Gap or Bonus Gap figures.
-One individual perhaps earning a higher amount, may be able to contribute more into their pension, therefore reducing the overall figure seen in our calculations.
+One individual perhaps earning a higher amount, may contribute more into their pension, therefore reducing the overall figure seen in our calculations.